semrush/intergalactic/website/docs/style/typography/typography-a11y.md

 - **Set the paragraph width for comfortable reading**.
 Don't make paragraphs too long or too short: 45 to 75 characters is an acceptable length, 66 is optimal.
 Shorter text is good for forms, image captions, and unimportant notes.

 - **Choose a legible font**.
-It's recommended to use sans serif fonts for interfaces and serif fonts for long documents, but this is not an absolute rule.
+It's recommended to use sans serif fonts for interfaces and serif fonts for long documents, but this isn’t an absolute rule.
 Make sure that your font:

   - Reads well regardless of the scale
   - Has large-height lowercase letters (x-height)